OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 The counterpart to this option, which in principle would always seem desirable, is that the first participant requesting to subscribe to the camera's stream will take a little longer to do so, as OpenVidu Server has to establish the RTSP connection with the camera in the first place.
 Just after the last participant subscribed to the camera's stream unsubscribes from it, the RTSP connection between OpenVidu Server and the IP camera will be closed again, and the cycle starts again (next first participant subscribing to the camera's stream will have to wait longer than usual to receive the video).

 Generally speaking you'll want this option set to true, but if for your particular use case the response time of the first subscriber to the camera's stream is vital, you can set this option to false to never stop receiving the camera's feed.

+#### networkCache

+Set the size of the buffer of the endpoint receiving the IP camera's stream, in milliseconds.
+The smaller it is, the less delay the signal will have, but more problematic will be in unstable networks.
+Use short buffers only if there is a quality connection between the IP camera and OpenVidu Server.
+The default safe value is 2000 ms.

 <br>